Electroconvulsive therapy, known as ECT, is considered a ‘regulated treatment’ for the purposes of the Mental Health Act 2016 (the Act).

 - the patient is a minor and the Tribunal has approved the performance of the treatment.

-The person who is the subject of an ECT hearing is entitled to free legal representation.
+The person who is the subject of an ECT hearing is entitled to free legal representation which is arranged by the Tribunal.

 In deciding whether to approve the treatment, the Tribunal must consider any views, wishes and preferences an adult has expressed about the therapy in an advance health directive.
 If the application relates to a minor, the Tribunal must consider the views of the minor’s parents, and the views, wishes and preferences of the minor.